xou-mit/Astronomy_Python_Course/README.md

 # Coding in Astronomy Workshop Series
 Welcome to the **Coding in Astronomy** workshop series!
-This repository contains all the materials for the 4-week series organized by the UVA Department of Astronomy.
+This repository contains all the materials for the 4-week series hosted at the UVA Department of Astronomy.

 Each week focuses on a different topic, and the content is designed to be hands-on and beginner-friendly.
 You can run the notebooks locally or open them directly in Google Colab (no installation required).